iendjinn/iendjinn/systems/cyberpunk/index.markdown

 **Impaired** attacks always roll **D4** for damage.
 **Enhanced** attacks always roll **D12** for damage.

-At **0HP** a character is incapacitated and may take no action until stabilised.
-Stabilising a character takes a turn.
-An incapacitated character will die after **6 turns** if not stabilized.
+At **0HP** a character is incapacitated and may take no action until they receive medical treatment.
+An incapacitated character will die after **6 turns** if not treated.

 If a character drops **below** 0HP they are **dead**.